Biden hopes for 'rational' Republican response on guns

 President Joe Biden said Monday that the "Second Amendment was never absolute" and that, after the Texas elementary school shooting, there may be some bipartisan support to tighten restrictions on the kind of high-powered weapons used by the gunman.

-"I think things have gotten so bad that everybody's getting more rational, at least that's my hope," Biden told reporters before honoring the nation's fallen in Memorial Day remarks at Arlington National Cemetery.
+"I think things have gotten so bad that everybody's getting more rational, at least that's my hope," Biden told reporters before honouring the nation's fallen in Memorial Day remarks at Arlington National Cemetery.

 His comments came a day after he traveled to the shattered Texas community of Uvalde, mourning privately for three-plus hours with anguished families grieving for the 19 children and two teachers who died in the shooting.
 Faced with chants of "do something" as he departed a church service, Biden pledged: "We will."